Rhenish Missionary Society: Asia

+20th century

 During the 20th century, the Society focused on its work in southern Africa.
 The Society ultimately amalgamated all of its mission stations in South Africa into the Dutch Reformed Church, except for Wupperthal which chose to join the Moravian Church.
 The mission stations in Namibia became part of the Evangelical Lutheran Church there.

-In 1971, the Rhenish Mission and the Bethel Mission were combined into the Vereinte Evangelische Mission.
+In 1971, the Rhenish Mission and the Bethel Mission were combined into the United Evangelical Mission.